pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 Unlike TiKV, which uses [RocksDB](https://github.com/tikv/rocksdb) as KvEngine directly, TiFlash can maintain multi-raft RSM in several parts:

 - RSM in raftstore-proxy
-  - Build real RSM like TiKV but no actual info in data CFs.
+  - Build real RSM like TiKV without adding actual info in data CFs.
   - Communicate with other components as a raftstore.
   - Expose region meta, data and other necessary info to TiFlash.
 - RSM in TiFlash